cowriesys/stellarator/README.md

 Cowrie Exhange issuses the NGNT token on the Stellar network.
 NGNT is an asset backed digital token issued on the Stellar decentralized network.
 It is pegged to the Nigerian Naira (NGN) at a 1:1 ratio.
 It digitizes the Naira giving it the benefits of both a decentralized token and traditional fiat.

 NGNT offers a decentralized method of storing and exchanging value globally, securely and in an instant using an accounting unit familiar to people, giving holders total control of their money.
-This gives it the properties of cryptocurrency but is forever tied to the value price of NGN.
+This gives it the properties of cryptocurrency but is pegged to the value price of NGN.

 With NGNT it is now possible to integrate the NGN fiat system with distributed digital services.
 NGNT is tradable on the [SDEX (Stellar Decentralized Exchange)](https://www.stellarx.com/markets/NGNT:GAWODAROMJ33V5YDFY3NPYTHVYQG7MJXVJ2ND3AOGIHYRWINES6ACCPD/native)